-Silviculture investments offer many benefits to Acadian such as improving the yields of future harvests, shortening rotations, improving productivity, increasing value, balancing age class distribution, and allowing for greater flexibility in future forest management options.
-Acadian inherited large silviculture investments made by its predecessors during the past 25 years.
+Silviculture investments offer many benefits to Acadian such as improving the yields of future harvests, shortening rotations, improving productivity, increasing value, balancing age class distribution and allowing for greater flexibility in future forest management options.
+Acadian inherited large silviculture investments made by its predecessors during the 25 years prior to inception of the Corporation.